-The model with two shocks generates more precautionary savings than the other models.
+The model with two shocks (column 5) generates more precautionary savings than the other models.
 As a result, the simulated iMPC in the first year is lower than in the baseline model but consumption is more persistent in the long run, with a slower decline of the iMPC over time.
-Since the empirical iMPC declines quickly over time, the MSE associated with this model is considerably higher than in the other models, and especially for small shocks.
+Since the empirical iMPC declines quickly over time, the MSE and MAE associated with this model are considerably higher than in the other models, and especially for small shocks (0.86 and 0.09, respectively, for the \notin 1,000 win).

-The simulated iMPC of the model with two assets (column 6) is similar to the baseline model for each of the three shocks.
-This model performs slightly better for the smallest and the intermediate shocks; the MSE associated with the $\notin$ 1,000 shock is 0.269 in the baseline model against 0.199 in the two-asset model (0.212 against 0.173 for the $\notin$ 10,000 shock).
+The simulated iMPC of the model with two assets (column 6) is similar to the baseline model (column 4) for each of the three shocks.
+The baseline model performs slightly better for the smallest and the intermediate shocks.
+In the baseline model, the MSE associated with the \notin 1,000 shock is 0.269 in the baseline model against 0.199 in the two-asset model (0.212 against 0.173 for the \notin 10,000 shock).
 For the largest prize, the simulated and empirical iMPC are close but the baseline model outperforms the two-asset model (MSE 0.120 against 0.142).
+Using the MAE statistic, the pattern is similar.